rcrdortiz/Axpecto/README.md

 ```

 And that's it.
 You can now start using the container to manage your object dependencies.
-By default the container will auto-wire your objects, but you can also define your services, parameters and bind concrete classes to interfaces.
+By default the container will auto-wire your objects so you don't have to do anything, but you can also define your services, parameters and bind concrete classes to interfaces manually.

 ````
 $container = new Container();

 // Bind interface example
-$this->container->addImplementation( CacheInterface::class, InMemoryCache::class );
+$container->addImplementation( CacheInterface::class, InMemoryCache::class );

 // Bind service example
-$this->container->addClassInstance( CacheInterface::class, new CustomCache( 'value1', 'valueN' ) );
+$container->addClassInstance( CacheInterface::class, new CustomCache( 'value1', 'valueN' ) );

 // Bind parameter example
-$this->container->addValue( 'cache_ttl', 3600 );
+$container->addValue( 'cache_ttl', 3600 );
 ````

 ### Improved Collections